cidkagenow/speedrunstark/README.md

 #### Configuration of Third-Party Services for Production-Grade Apps.

-By default, 🏗 Scaffold-Stark provides predefined API keys for popular services such as Alchemy and Etherscan.
+By default, 🏗 Scaffold-Stark provides predefined API keys for services such as Infura.
 This allows you to begin developing and testing your applications more easily, avoiding the need to register for these services.

 For production-grade applications, it's recommended to obtain your own API keys (to prevent rate limiting issues).
 You can configure these at: